wallarm/product-documentation/include/waf/installation/common-steps-to-enable-traffic-analysis.md

         }
         ```

-        Since malicious requests [cannot][oob-advantages-limitations] be blocked, the only [mode][wallarm-mode] Wallarm accepts is monitoring.
+        Since malicious requests [cannot][oob-advantages-limitations] be blocked, the only [mode][waf-mode-instr] Wallarm accepts is monitoring.
 For in-line deployment, there are also safe blocking and blocking modes but even if you set the `wallarm_mode` directive to a value different from monitoring, the node continues to monitor traffic and only record malicious traffic (aside from the mode set to off).